sydasif/my-pandoc-book/chapters/04-string.md

 >>> text = "This is a sample text."
 >>> if "sample" in text:
 >>>    print("Found 'sample' in the text.")
-# Output: Found 'sample' in the text.
+Found 'sample' in the text.
 ```

 ### Raw strings